floriancaumont-cloud/pm_playbook/content/01-foundations/05-product-lifecycle.md

 ---
 title: "Product Lifecycle"
-description: "The definition of the Product Lifecycle"
+description: "The definition of the Product Lifecycle."
 ---

 # The Product Lifecycle